What sets us apart?

 Making healthy choices is a way of honoring our bodies as the temple of the Holy Spirit (1 Corinthians 6:19).
 And plenty of research documents the importance of healthy bodies in developing healthy brains.
 So we include learning about taking care of our bodies with daily exercise, good sleep, healthy eating, and more.
 To see how we integrate wise lifestyle choices into our curricula, come visit our campus.

 We exist to help students grow in their love for Jesus.
 While spiritual growth can’t be measured and quantified with numbers, we do see it happening every day.
 It starts with our commitment to making Christ the center of all we do––not just the subject of a single Bible class.
 And it continues through our focus on the Bible as the sole guide for our beliefs and behavior as Protestant Christians.
+Our Standifer Gap Church works closely with our school through weekly chapels, baptismal classes, Pathfinders, community service and student-led Sabbaths.

 We invite you to visit our campus and experience how our teachers and staff model their love for God and nurture it in our students to grow academically, socially, physically and spiritually.